Hover over any image on the website to see the ID and photographer

 Birdwatching in Willamette Park

-Second Saturday field trip participants scour the trees in Willamette Park for winter birds.
+Second Saturday field trip participants scour the trees in Willamette Park for birds.

 Second Saturday (half-day) field trips to local birding areas are led by Duncan Evered and Caryn Stoess from September through June.
 Contact for info

-The 2025 Multi-day field trips will be led by experienced birders driving rented vans.
-Signup sheets are available at monthly meetings starting in January 2025.
-Contact
+The 2025 Multi-day field trips are led by experienced birders driving rented vans.
+Signup sheets are available at monthly meetings starting in January.
+Learn MoreField Trips

 Birding & Resources